olimorris/onedarkpro.nvim/README.md

 print(color.darken("#FF0000", 10)) -- #cc0000
 ```

-Of course, you're likely to wish to modify colors before the colorscheme loads.
+A common use case is to modify colors and incorporate them into theme.
 There are a number of ways to accomplish this and the most efficient is to pass a function (as a string) to the `colors` table in the theme's configuration:

 ```lua
 require("onedarkpro").setup({